zheng-tklab/pns_2photon_longitudinal-3Ddata-analysis/README.md

 IV.
 Automated neuronal segmentation, tracing and statistical neural network analysis

 V. Quantitative analysis of structural plasticity in SNS-mGFP and Thy1-YFP mice.

+1. Users can first download the file by click the menu "code", select download the zip file.
+2. Since the codes are written in matlab, you can run the code step by step in matlab.
+3. Users can use your own two-photon image stacks for testing or can use our datasets for testing.